krakend/krakend-documentation/v1.3/logging/_index.md

 ---
 lastmod: 2019-01-30
+old_version: true
 date: 2018-10-30
 toc: true
-linktitle: Improved logging
+linktitle: Logging overview
-title: Improved Logging - Syslog, stdout
+title: Logging - Syslog, stdout and GELF
+aliases: ["/docs/v1.3/logging/extended-logging/"]
 weight: 10
 source: https://github.com/krakendio/krakend-gologging
-aliases: ["/docs/logging-metrics-tracing/logging/"]
 menu:
-  community_current:
+  community_v1.3:
     parent: "090 Logging"
 ---
 By default,  when KrakenD starts all the log events are sent to the **standard output** using the basic logger capabilities of the [Lura Project](https://luraproject.org).
 The reporting level, in that case, is `DEBUG` and adds no prefix to the log lines.